AHuffmyer/moorea_symbiotic_exchange_2023/protocols/PR_rates/PR-Rates-Protocol_PR.md

 1. Remove the probes and carefully place or drape them in a secure location.
 2. Unscrew the holding plates and remove a chamber.
 3. Unscrew the airlock seal on the lid (best method for pouring the water into another container) and pour the water into the graduated cylinder.
 Record the volume.
-4. Remove the coral sample from the plug and place in a labeled whirl pack.
-Freeze in liquid nitrogen and place in the -40C freezer.
+4. Remove the coral sample from the plug and clip a piece for molecular samples small enough to not significantly affect surface area.
+Store in 700 uL DNA/RNA shield in a labeled tube.
+Store at -40C.
+5. Take the remainder of the fragment, freeze in liquid nitrogen, and store at -40C.

-<a name="Take-Down"></a> **Respirometer Take-Down and CleanUp**
+<a name="Take-Down"></a> **Respirometer Take-Down and Clean Up**

 1. Using a isopropanol wipe, wipe down the cord of each Oxy-10 probe to remove any remaining salt deposits or particulates, then recoil the probes and store them in a secure place.
 2. Rinse all chambers and stir bars with fresh water and let them dry overnight.